Even if you only have a few hours or a day in Sedona, it’s well worth a detour!

-However, if this is your first time to the area and you have time for just one tour in Sedona, my top recommendation is to take one of the popular Pink Jeep Tours.
+However, if this is your first time in the area and you have time for just one tour in Sedona, my top recommendation is to take one of the popular Pink Jeep Tours.
 With different trails, titles, and various lengths of times to choose from, Pink Jeep Tours take riders on off-road sightseeing adventures in their iconic open-air pink jeeps.

 There is nothing like experiencing the red rocks in this way as many of the trails are only accessible with local 4×4 tours.
 This is a truly fun and memorable experience for the whole family.

 With the best unobstructed views in all of Sedona, visiting Airport Mesa is another must-do during your day trip.
 Airport Mesa is a short and easy drive 5 minutes uphill, with the Sedona airport located at the top.

 Not only will you experience 360-degree views from this vantage point, but Airport Mesa is a great spot for short roadside hikes, experiencing vortex energy, and watching the sunset.

 More Things to Do in Sedona

 If you are planning a longer stay in the area, you should know that there is so much more to see and do in Sedona!
 Below is a short overview of other great places of interest nearby.

 If you have more time in Sedona, make sure to also visit Slide Rock State Park (one of America’s best swimming holes), Red Rock State Park, and Oak Creek Canyon.
 Also, explore the Red Rock Scenic Byway (Hwy 179) for even more scenic views and great experiences.